China displays its military strength in a parade on the 80th anniversary of the end of WWII

 Before Xi spoke, the ceremony began with an 80-gun artillery salute to mark the 80 years since the end of the war, followed by the national anthem, the “March of the Volunteers,” a song composed in 1935 during the early years of resistance against invading Japanese forces.

-Xi and his invited guests including Russian President Vladimir Putin and North Korean leader Kim Jong Un arrived earlier at the historic Tiananmen Gate to watch the parade.
-Xi shook hands individually with guests on a red carpet before they climbed the stairs up to the viewing platform overlooking Tiananmen Square.
+Xi's invited guests including Russian President Vladimir Putin and North Korean leader Kim Jong Un watched the parade from the historic Tiananmen Gate.
+Xi shook their hands individually before they climbed the stairs up to the viewing platform overlooking Tiananmen Square.

 Putin and Kim flanked Xi as they made their way to the platform.
 They paused to shake hands with five WWII veterans, some older than 100.